stephen/node-htcpcp/README.md

 Usage
 -----
 node-htcpcp can scale to manage multiple coffee pots in a single node instance.
-Each coffee pot is represented by a ```Pot``` object and passed to the server.
+Each coffee pot is represented by a ```Pot``` object.
+The server creates and manages these coffee pots via the ```.pot()``` method.
 See the example below for details.

 Server
 ------